liushuyu6666/Theory/Network/Network_basic.md

 - if a router doesn't know the IP address, it will send the package to the default path of the router table.
 - **router** is a Layer 3 device and **switch** is a Layer 2 device.
 The former could update the MAC address and inspect IP address, the latter could only inspect the MAC address.

+### routing protocols

+#### OSPF (Open Shortest Path First)

+- **Configure**: Each **OSPF-enabled** router sends “Hello” packets out all of its **OSPF-enabled** interfaces to determine if any neighbors exist on those links.
+If a neighbor is present, then it will try to form an adjacency with it.
+This way, all the routers in the network form adjacencies with their neighbors.

+  - that means you need to configure the interfaces of the router to enable the OSPF protocols.

+- **Link-State Database**: link is considered as the interface of a router.
+Each link has information such as IP address, subnet mask, type of network it is connected to, routers connected to the network.
+All this information from different links attached to a router form a "Link-State Database."

+- **Know the entire topology**: routers will exchange Link-State Advertisements (LSAs) with their neighbor routers.
+LSAs contain the state and cost of each directly connected link.
+When all routers in the autonomous system receive all possible LSAs they could understand the entire topology of the network.
+If there are too many routers or links in a network, routers need more time to learn  the topology, to avoid that, we need to divide an OSPF network domain into smaller sub-domains called areas.

+  All the routers within an area must know the topology of the area to which it belongs, but they do not know about routers in the other areas.
+Area 0 (also called the **Backbone Area**) has a connection to all the other areas in an autonomous system.
+All the routing across the areas is managed through the backbone area.
+Four types of router:

+  - **Backbone Router:** Routers in area zero, connects to all other areas.
+  - **Internal Routers:** Routers inside an area.
+  - **ABR:** Area Border Router is a router located near the border between two different OSPF areas.
+It connects the backbone network to an OSPF area.
+  - **ASBR:** Autonomous System Border Router connects an OSPF area to a network running a different routing protocol.

+- **Build Routing Table**: Dijkstra's Shortest Path First algorithm (SPF algorithm) convert the LSDB to SPF tree and then the routing table.